MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 - **3**: Power Automate for desktop won't display notifications.

-## Disable confirmation when invoking Power Automate desktop flows via URL
+## Disable confirmation dialog when invoking Power Automate desktop flows via URL

-You can use the following registry entry to allow Power Automate for desktop to display a confirmation dialog when invoking desktop flows via URL.
+You can use the following registry entry to prevent Power Automate for desktop from displaying a confirmation dialog when invoking desktop flows via URL.

 |Hive|Key|Name|Type|
 |---|---|---|---|